Wete

 Wete is a town located on the Tanzanian island of Pemba.
 It is the capital of Pemba North Region, as well as the administrative seat for Wete District.
-It lies on the west side of the north part of the island.
-The town has a 2013 estimated population of 29,606.
+It lies on the west side of the northern part of the island.
+The town has a population of 35,951 in 2022.
+The harbor at Wete was a major port-of-entry for accessing the Pemba island.

+History

+Pemba was called as "The Green Island" by early Arab settlers.
+It was part of Sultanate of Oman in the 17th century, before being ceded to the British.
+The region formed an important part of the spice trade from East Africa to India via Arabia.

+Geography

-To the southwest of Wete Harbour, about a kilometre away, is the small island of Matambwe, site of Shirazi ruins of a medieval town.
+Wete is located on the west side of the northern part of the island of Pemba.
+It is the capital and largest city of Pemba North Region, as well as the administrative seat for Wete District.
+The region has rich natural resources, and a varied ecosystem with coral reefs, and mangrove forests.
+To the southwest of Wete is the small island of Matambwe, the site of Swahili ruins of a medieval town called Mtambwe Kuu.

-The harbor at Wete was a major port-of-entry for Pemba; however, in recent years it has been mostly superseded by Mkoani.

 Climate

-Wete has a tropical climate, milder than Tanzania's mainland or Unguja island.
+Wete has a tropical climate, milder than Tanzania's mainland and Unguja island.
 This climate is classified as a tropical monsoon climate (Am) by the Köppen system.
 The average temperature in Wete is 25.5 °C. The average annual rainfall is 1,714 mm.
 The monthly average temperatures are usually between 23.6 and 27.2 °C. There are two rainy seasons, with most rainfall coming between March and June and smaller rain season occurring between November and December.
 Drier months are January and February, plus a longer drier season between July and October.

-Sports

-The wete is home to football clubs Jamhuri and Mwenge.
+Demographics and economy

+The town has a population of 35,951 in 2022.
+The region's fertile landscape has long made it suitable for agriculture—especially for clove production, which still dominates its economy.
+Fishing, livestock, and tourism are the other contributors to the economy.
+The region is also culturally significant for its long-standing traditions in voodoo and spiritual healing, drawing visitors from across East Africa seeking remedies.

+The harbor at Wete was a major port-of-entry for accessing the Pemba island. though in recent years, it has been complemented by Mkoani.
+Dhows, the traditional Arab sailing vessels, have remained integral to the region’s maritime trade and identity, and are still operated on routes connecting Wete with Shimoni in Kenya, and Northern Mozambique.